Bhogendra Jha

-Bhogendra Jha joined the Communist Party of India in 1940 and steadfastly fought for land reforms standing by the side of the marginalised and deprived sections in the realm of agriculture.
-A former President of the All India Kisan Sabha, he was an excellent speaker and a lucid writer whose intellectual contributions in the fields of philosophy and literature cannot be overestimated.
-He was one of the undisputed leaders of the Bihar CPI which at one time was a citadel of the party in the Hindi heartland and even now happens to be an important base of the CPI.
+Bhogendra Jha joined the Communist Party of India in 1940 and fought for land reforms standing with the marginalized and deprived sections of the agricultural industry.
+A former President of the All India Kisan Sabha, he was a respected speaker and writer who made great contributions to the fields of philosophy and literature.
+He was one of the main leaders of the Bihar CPI which at one time was a citadel of the party in the Hindi heartland and remains an important base of the CPI today.